georgeowilliams/nanya/README.md

-# .nanya
+# .NaNya

 > A `.gitignore` for AI — tell AI what’s not its business.

 ---

-## What is this?

 `.nanya` is a tiny, portable standard for defining **AI boundaries**.

 It tells AI systems:
 - what they must not read
 - what they must not modify

-Define it once.
-Enforce it anywhere.
+Define it once & enforce it in your code, with api calls, or project wide.

 ---